numsim-group/klimakoffer/milestone2/milestone2_conservation-and-balance.md

 If we consider again our simple 1D constant coefficient heat equation and compute its type, we get $\Delta(x,t) = 0,\;\forall (x,t)$.
 Hence, the **heat equation is a parabolic PDE**.

-In general, parabolic PDEs model processes that evolve in time and are **not** reversible in time, such as friction, diffusion, dissipation, etc. The effect over time is a "smearing" of the quantity, smooting out of large gradients and extrema.
+In general, parabolic PDEs model processes that evolve in time and are **not** reversible in time, such as friction, diffusion, dissipation, etc. The effect over time is a "smearing" of the quantity, smoothing out of large gradients and extrema.